LeenaCruz/Third-Party-APIs-Task-Board/README.md

 Code line:

 ## Thanks

+Alexsander and Stephen for helping with JQuery draggable element and Handle Drop.

-Hector C.  - Handle Delete Element, catching an error in type of variable comparison.
+Hector - Handle Delete Element and Handle Drop Element,  catching an error in type of variable comparison.
+Line 275 and 277, suggested using console log to check and parseInt.
-Alexsander
-Stephen